 Special project or reading activity.
 May be repeated up to 8 hours in a term to a maximum of 12 total hours.
 Prerequisite: Approved written application to department as specified by department or instructor.

 Subject offerings of new and developing areas of knowledge in bioengineering intended to augment the existing curriculum.
 See Class Schedule or departmental course information for topics and prerequisites.
-May be repeated in the same or separate terms if topics vary to a maximum of 8 hours.
+May be repeated to a maximum of 8 hours, if topics vary.

 Engineering aspects of the detection, acquisition, processing, and display of signals from living systems; biomedical sensors for measurements of biopotentials, ions and gases in aqueous solution, force, displacement, blood pressure, blood flow, heart sounds, respiration, and temperature; therapeutic and prosthetic devices; medical imaging instrumentation.
 Same as ECE 414.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: BIOE 205, ECE 205 or ECE 210.